noi-techpark/opendatahub-epaper-api/README.md

 ### Execute without Docker

 #### Database
-Install PostgreSQL on your machine
-Create Database named **edisplays** with user **edisplay-user**
+Install PostgreSQL on your machine (tested and developed on PSQL 12.5) Create Database named **edisplays** with user **edisplay-user**
 ```sql
 CREATE DATABASE edisplays;